umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-9-to-10/index.md

 * Build and run your project locally to verify the Umbraco 10 upgrade.
     ![Target Framework](images/verify-v10-upgrade-locally.png)

-## Step 3: Deploy and test on Umbraco Cloud
+## Step 3: Deploy and Test on Umbraco Cloud

 Once the Umbraco 10 project runs locally without any errors, the next step is to deploy and test on the Cloud Development environment.